Rachit-1997/imdb-movie-analysis-python/README.md

 3. Open the notebook:
    jupyter notebook notebook/IMDB_movie_project.ipynb

-🎯 Result & Learning
+🔍 Result & Learning
--Learned how to perform end-to-end EDA on real-world data -Improved skills in Python, Pandas, and Seaborn visualizations -Gained insights into movie trends and audience preferences -This project showcases analytical and visualization skills for data analyst roles
+- Learned how to perform end-to-end EDA on real-world data
+- Improved skills in Python, Pandas, and Seaborn visualizations
+- Gained insights into movie trends and audience preferences
+- This project showcases analytical and visualization skills for data analyst roles

-👤 About Me
+🔍 About Me
 I am a fresher aspiring for data analyst roles with skills in:

--Python
--SQL
--Excel
+- Python
+- SQL
+- Excel
--Power BI
+- Power BI
--Data Visualization
+- Data Visualization
+- Statistical Analysis
 -Statistical Analysis